 1. What is Agile Methodology?

-Agile methodology promotes a disciplined process of project management that encourages frequent adaptation and inspection, self-organization and accountability, a leadership philosophy that strengthens teamwork, best engineering practices, and a business approach that coordinates with the customer’s requirements.
-Basically, Agile is a development methodology that refers to the development process that regulates the Agile Manifesto concept.
-The Manifesto is a concept that reflects the approach of fourteen leading software development professionals who created it and specifies what will work for software development and what will not.
+Agile is a development methodology referring to the development process that regulates the Agile Manifesto concept.
+The Manifesto reflects the approach of fourteen leading software development professionals who created it, specifying what practices will work for software development and what will not.

 1.1 Advantages of Agile